momentarypause/COVID_Death_Analysis/README.md

 ![](Images/database_main.png)

 It may also make the most sense now to note that very similar code is run to reverse this process to allow for an integration *from* the database *to* Jupyter Notebook for our logistic regression analysis.
 In his machine learning model, Brett will import the same dependencenies, and the same first two lines of 'connector code' creating 'db_string' and 'engine', making any changes particular to his pgAdmin/postgres credentials.
 However, the final line of code creates a DataFrame using a pandas method called 'read_sql_query()', which uses SQL to read from our specified database table via the 'engine' connection.
-I believe Brett is including this example within his ML code.

 ![](database/resources/integration_pgadmin_to_ml_generalized.PNG)

 So from here, we created a series of tables in the database to both explore and help analyze trends in our data.
-The following tables were created to filter the data and are not pictured though the code to create them is found in tables.sql:
+The following tables were created to filter the data and are not pictured, though the code to create them is found in tables.sql:
 - cases_by_region_midwest
 - cases_by_region_northeast
 - cases_by_region_south